2018 Walleye Fishing Forecast

 - From Fries Dam downstream to Buck Dam: A 20-inch minimum length limit for walleye, with a 5 per day creel limit is in effect year-round.
 This regulation is designed to protect the walleye population stocked in Byllesby Reservoir that runs upstream to Fries Dam.

-Biologists will tag walleyes in Philpott again in 2011 as part of a statewide study.
-A cash reward of 20 dollars is offered for the return of the tag and catch information for walleye tagged since 2009.
-These tags are located near the fish’s dorsal (top) fin.
+Biologists tagged walleyes in the Upper New River from 2008 to 2012 as part of a statewide walleye research project.
+A cash reward of 20 dollars will still be offered for the return of these tags with catch information.
 Anglers can remove the tag by cutting through the monofilament attachment with scissors or a knife.
-The fish can then be released or harvested (minimum length limits apply).
+The fish can then be released or harvested (the length limits listed above apply).
 Return the tag and catch information to the address printed on the tag.
 Catch information includes: date, time and general location of catch, “Was the fish harvested or released?”, “Were you fishing for walleyes?”, and “Did you catch other walleyes on this fishing trip?”

 South Holston Reservoir

 South Holston should provide excellent walleye fishing in 2018.
 Sampling during 2017, including both electrofishing and gillnetting, documented an exceptional size structure with most walleye collected during the fall gillnetting in excess of 18 inches.
 Electrofishing catch rates during April 2017 were below average (1/hr) due to unusually high lake levels, however; the 2017 gillnet catch rate of 19 fish per net was well above average (12/net night).